BeedPro/.dotfiles/add/README.md

 GRUB_DISABLE_OS_PROBER=false
 ```

-Then regenerate GRUB as usual.
+Then regenerate GRUB with `sudo update-grub`.

 ## Zsh as default shell